Takada Castle Million-Visitor Cherry Blossom Festival

 In those days, different from today's Cherry Blossom Festival, visitors were not allowed to walk freely in the park, and food stalls were not lined up together.
 In designated areas only, visitors were allowed to quietly view and enjoy the cherry blossoms.

-In 1925, a "victory association" was formed.
+In 1925, “Hosho-Kai”, a organization for preserving beautiful sceneries, was formed.
 While promoting the beauty of the cherry blossoms, outdoor food and game stalls were allowed for the first time.
 By April of the next year, the first modern Cherry Blossom Festival was held.

 Almost all of the cherry blossoms planted around the park are of the "Somei Yoshino" variety.
 Beginning with the cherry trees planted along the wide inner and outer moat which surrounds the castle, there are some 4,000 trees competing in bloom.
 3,000 lanterns help reflect the blossoms in the water, making a scene famously beautiful in Japan.
 Along with Ueno's Onshi Park, and Hirosaki Park in Aomori, Takada Park is known as one of the three best locations in Japan for nighttime cherry blossom viewing.